exercism/bash/concepts/commands-and-arguments/introduction.md

 For example, `[` is a Bash builtin, while `[[` is a Bash keyword; they are both used to test for a variety of conditions.
 Here we try to use them to compare the words "a" and "b" lexicographically:

 ```bash
 $ [ a < b ]
 -bash: b: No such file or directory
 $ [[ a < b ]]
 ```

-The first example returns an error because, as usual, Bash treats `<` as a file redirection operator and attempts to redirect the nonexistent file `b` to the command `[ a ]`.
+The first example returns an error because, using regular command parsing, Bash treats `<` as a file redirection operator and attempts to redirect the nonexistent file `b` to the command `[ a ]`.
 The second example works because Bash parses words between `[[` and `]]` using different rules that don't use `<` for redirection.

 ### Executables

 The last kind of command that can be executed by Bash is an _executable_.
+These are executable files (programs) on your computer's filesystem which you can run.
 (Executables may also be called _external commands_ or _applications_.)
-Executables are commonly invoked by typing only their name.
+Executables are commonly invoked by typing only their name; the complete path to the file is typically not needed.
-This can be done because a pre-defined variable makes known to Bash a list of common, executable, file paths.
+This can be done because Bash uses a pre-defined variable which helps it find the location of common executable files.
 This variable is called `PATH`.
 It is a set of directory names separated by colons (e.g. `/usr/bin:/bin`).
 When a command is specified (e.g. `myprogram`, or `ls`) without a file path (and it isn't an alias, function, builtin or keyword), Bash searches through the directories in `PATH`.
-The search over the directories is done in order, from left to right, to see whether they contain an executable with the given name.
+The directories are searched in order, from left to right, to see whether they contain an executable with the given name.

-If the executable is outside a known path... the executables file path will need to be defined.
-For an executable in the current directory, use `./myprogram`; if it's in the directory `/opt/somedirectory`, use `/opt/somedirectory/myprogram`.
+If the executable is outside a known path, the executable's file path will need to be specified.
+For the `myprogram` executable in the current directory, use `./myprogram`; if it's in the directory `/opt/somedirectory`, use `/opt/somedirectory/myprogram`.

-Tip — The `type` command can be used to get a description of the command type:
+Tip — The `type` command can be used to get detalis about the command:

 ```bash
 $ type rm